Bird Point Count Database (no longer available)

 populations and to study the effects of wetland drainage and

 development.
-It is conducted
+It was conducted

 cooperatively by the U.S. Fish and Wildlife Service and Mexican